BogdanDIA/esp32-hci-proxy-addon/esp32-hci-proxy/DOCS.md

 ## HW Installation
 ### Serial port loopback with external adapters
-For this option, two USB-to-Serial adapters should be plugged into the host.
+For this option, two USB-to-Serial adapters (I am using CP2102) should be plugged into the host.
 An USB2.0 hub can be used in case not enough USB ports are available on the system.
 On the physical layer side a null modem connection should be done bwetween the two adapters, three wires are needed plus additional 2 wires if HW flow control is to be used:
 ```
 TX<->RX
 RX<->TX
-GND<->GND <-this is not reall necessary

-and if HW flow control is used:
+and if HW flow control is used(recommended):
 RTS<->CTS
 CTS<->RTS
 ```